openscm/pandas-openscm/docs/pandas-accessors.md

 This is done with [register_pandas_accessors][pandas_openscm.accessors.register_pandas_accessors],

-By default, the accessors are provided under the "openscm" namespace and this is how the accessors are documented below.
+By default, the accessors are provided under the "openscm" namespace.
 However, the namespace can be customised when using [register_pandas_accessors][pandas_openscm.accessors.register_pandas_accessors], should you wish to use a different namespace for the accessor.